rootmemo/pyrootmemo/README.md

 We strongly recommend to work in a virtual environment, and we suggest to use a [Conda](https://docs.conda.io/en/latest/) environment.
 Follow the instructions below to install `pyrootmemo` in a Conda environment.

-1. Clone the repository hosted on Github [https://github.com/rootmemo/pyrootmemo](https://github.com/rootmemo/pyrootmemo)
-2. If you have not already installed, download your preferred installation of Conda.
+1. If you have not already installed, download your preferred installation of Conda.
 You can try [Miniforge](https://conda-forge.org/download/)
 3. Create a virtual environment with Python

     ```bash
     conda create -n rrmm python
     ```

-4. Once the installation is complete, activate the environment
+3. Once the installation is complete, activate the environment

     ```bash
     conda activate rrmm
     ```

-### Alternative 1

-5. Navigate to the cloned repository and install `pyrootmemo` using the following command:
+4. Install `pyrootmemo` using `pip`

     ```bash
-    pip install -e .
+    pip install pyrootmemo
-    ```

-### Alternative 2

-5. Navigate to the cloned repository and install `pyrootmemo` using the following command:

-    ```bash
-    poetry install
     ```

 ## Usage